Algorithms for group isomorphism via group extensions and cohomology

 Most previous complexity-theoretic results on \GpI have focused on some combination of algorithmic techniques and \actcomp.
 In this paper, for the first time from the worst-case complexity perspective, we make progress on \cohiso.

 We now explain this ``splitting'' and the problems mentioned above informally.
 Consider the following natural strategy for testing whether $G$ is isomorphic to $H$.
 If $G$ is simple, then isomorphism can be tested in polynomial time as $G$ is generated by at most two elements (Fact~\ref{fact:genby2}).
 If $G$ is not simple, then it has some normal subgroup $N \unlhd G$, and we may try to use a divide-and-conquer strategy by first solving the isomorphism problem for $N$ and $G/N$.
-However, even if we find $M \unlhd H$ such that $N \cong M$ and $G/N \cong H/M$, this is typically not sufficient to conclude that $G \cong H$ (\eg, $\Z_4$ and $\Z_2\times \Z_2$).
-We must then understand how the groups $N$ and $G/N$ ``glue'' back together to get $G$. $G$ is called an \emph{extension} of $N$ by $G/N$;\footnote{Some authors use the opposite nomenclature and call this an extension of $G/N$ by $N$.} given $N$ and $Q$, understanding the collection of groups $G$ which are extensions of $N$ by $Q$---that is, where $N \unlhd G$ and $G/N \cong Q$---is known as the \emph{extension problem}.
+However, even if we find $M \unlhd H$ such that $N \cong M$ and $G/N \cong H/M$, this is typically not sufficient to conclude that $G \cong H$: \eg, $\Z_4$ and $\Z_2\times \Z_2$ both have $\Z_2$ as a normal subgroup, with corresponding quotient $\Z_2$.
+We must then understand how the groups $N$ and $G/N$ ``glue'' back together to get $G$. $G$ is called an \emph{extension} of $N$ by $G/N$ (some authors use the opposite order of terminology); given $N$ and $Q$, understanding the collection of groups $G$ which are extensions of $N$ by $Q$---that is, where $N \unlhd G$ and $G/N \cong Q$---is known as the \emph{extension problem}.